If you’ve ever worked on the shop floor, you’ll know the pressures of being understaffed. Long queues at the checkout, rising stress levels.

-Why is understaffing bad for business?
+Why is being understaffed bad for business?

-Productivity and profits suffer
+1. Productivity and profits suffer

 Now, that may strike you as counterintuitive.
-Payroll accounts for a big portion of operating budgets, so isn't reducing it is going to positively impact year-end results?
+Payroll accounts for a big portion of retailers' operating budgets, so isn't reducing it going to save you money?

-Morale takes a nosedive
+2. Morale takes a nosedive

 We all have the occasional bad day at work.
 But lean staffing levels can make them the norm.

-How does this translate to the business level?
+How does this translate to their work?

-Staff are more likely to make mistakes
+Employees are more likely to:

 In that same 2019 survey, 80% of respondents said that their job satisfaction would improve with better managed staffing levels.

-Your brand loses its luster
+3. Your brand loses its luster

 Speaking of the web, what’s one advantage physical stores have over online ones?
-Great face-to-face customer service.
+Great face-to-face customer service!
 It’s a foundational value for most retailers.
 Take that away and you’re giving people one more reason to stay home.

-Tips for how to deal with understaffing
+Tips for dealing with understaffing

 Look ahead with data

-Historic labour costs and sales
+- Historic labour costs and sales

 - Expected wage percentages